 - 1. Chris Barker, Program Director of the Radiologic Technology Program at Rio Grande should be contacted by immediately based on the quickest accessibility.
-Individuals may contact the program director by work phone at (740) 245-7319 or e-mail at cbarker@rio.edu.
+Individuals may contact the program director by phone at (740) 245-7447, work or (740) 533-1972, home or e-mail at tboggs@rio.edu.
 Individuals may also contact the program director in person. - 2.
 Rio Grande will contact the individual in writing including the participant's name, participant number, and dose information.
 The report will also include the statement: "This report is furnished to you under the provisions of rule 3701: 1-38-10 of the Ohio Administrative Code.
 You should preserve this report for further reference. - 3.
 An investigation will be conducted by Rio Grande and/or an outside agency to determine the nature and amount of the occupational radiation overexposure.
 The individual will be removed from all occupational radiation exposure until the investigation is completed and corrective action is taken.
 Corrective actions will be taken to eliminate the risk of future overexposures.

-Magnetic Resonance (MRI) Safety Screening Policy
+Magnetic Resonance (MRI) Safety Measures

-Rio Grande has established a safety screening process for students having potential access to the magnetic resonance environment.
+The program has established safety measures and a screening process for students having potential access to the magnetic resonance environment.
 This assures that students are appropriately screened for magnetic wave or radiofrequency hazards.
+The following will be completed initially upon acceptance during orientation/RAD 10101 prior to students beginning clinical rotations and any MRI modality observation: